 Remove the protective covering (if applicable) from the face of the decorative trim.
-Fit the trim to the appliance the by placing the two magnets provided in each corner at the top of the trim.
-Then adjust the lower two magnetic screws to provide the correct position for the trim.
-Care should be taken that the magnet does not come into contact with any moving parts of the slide control lever mechanism.
+Fit the trim to the appliance with the magnets provided.
+One magnet should be placed in each corner of the trim at the top of the appliance and on each side about 120mm from the base of the appliance.
+In the case of slide control appliances care should be taken that the magnet does not come into contact with any moving parts of the lever mechanism.
 This advice should also be passed onto the consumer to ensure that they are aware of magnet positioning.
 A service call due to incorrect placement of magnets which cause difficulty in lighting the appliance will result in a callout charge being made.